-There are a number of benefits to studying biology at undergraduate level:
+There are many benefits to studying archaeology at undergraduate level:

 If you cannot decide on what career path you want to follow, biology is one of those subjects that can open up a variety of options.
 Biology allows you to study the subject as a whole, or specialise in a particular area of interest, whether you want to study genetics, botany or marine life, you will have that choice.

 Rather than analyse existing knowledge, you will often get the opportunity to conduct your own research, helping to develop a breadth of core skills while looking for an answer to your own biological questions and theories.

 You could help solve many of the challenges that are increasingly being faced in today’s world.
 As the human population grows, pollution worsens, the strain on sustainable agriculture increases and biology can help find the answers.

 Why study biology at Durham University?

 You will get to be part of the University’s Department of Biosciences which studies all areas of biology and it ranks in the top 10 UK Biology Departments for research impact (Research Excellence Framework 2014).

 Studying biology at Durham University means you will benefit from state-of-the-art tailor-made buildings that feature modern teaching facilities to enhance your learning experience.

 You will have access to the latest technology for a variety of aspects of biology including:

 - Ecological field sampling